lukmanr/CLVPipelines/README.md

 ## Rebuilding the components and recompiling the pipelines
-Follow the instructions in the README files in `pipelines` and `components` subfolders if you want to rebuild the components and recompile the pipelines.
+Follow the instructions in the README files in `pipelines` and `components` subfolders if you want to rebuild the components and/or recompile the pipelines.